ipetrov117/edge-image-builder/docs/building-images.md

   * `disable` - Optional; List of systemd services to disable.
 * `keymap` - Optional; sets the virtual console (VC) keymap, full list via `localectl list-keymaps`.
 If unset, we default to `us`.
+* `packages` - Optional; Defines packages that need to be resolved and installed on the operating system during the combustion phase.
+For detailed information about how to use EIB's package resolution and installation logic, see the [Installing pacakges](installing-packages.md) guide.
+  * `noGPGCheck` - Optional; Defines whether GPG validation should be done over all additional repositories and side-loaded RPMs.
+If set to `true` it effectively disables all GPG validaiton.
+If unset, defaults to `false`. **Disabling GPG validation is intended for development purposes only!**
+  * `packageList` - Optional; List of packages that are to be installed from the provided additional repositories or SUSEs internal RPM repositories.
+  * `additionalRepos` - Optional; List of third-party RPM repository URLs that are to be added to the OS package manager.
+  * `registrationCode` - Optional; SUSE Customer Center registration code, will be used to connect to SUSEs internal RPM repositories.

 ## SUSE Manager (SUMA)